-There are two modes of operation when executing the %INDTD_PUBLISH_MODEL macro: protected and unprotected.
+The %INDTD\PUBLISH\MODEL macro has two modes of operation: protected and unprotected.
 You specify the mode by setting the MODE= argument.

 The default mode of operation is protected.
 Protected mode means that the macro code is isolated in a separate process in the Teradata database, and an error does not cause the database to stop.
-It is recommended that you run the %INDTD_PUBLISH_MODEL macro in protected mode during acceptance tests.
+It is recommended that you run the %INDTD\PUBLISH\MODEL macro in protected mode during acceptance tests.

-When the %INDTD_PUBLISH_MODEL macro is ready for production, you can run the macro in unprotected mode.
+When the %INDTD\PUBLISH\MODEL macro is ready for production, you can run the macro in unprotected mode.
 Note that you will see a significant performance advantage when you run in unprotected mode.